Why companies need to ensure drivers are carrying out walkaround checks.

-As you’ll know, these inspections should be carried out on a daily basis, ideally, and so it is perhaps inevitable that some degree of fatigue sets in.
+These inspections should be carried out daily ideally, and so it is perhaps inevitable that some degree of fatigue sets in.
 Drivers may just go through the motions rather than carry out a genuine inspection and do so for very human reasons – perhaps they are late to a meeting or the weather is poor.

 However, it is the responsibility of employers to ensure that these checks are being done, especially if there is evidence that drivers’ attention is drifting over time.